jazzorpheus/jof-scheduler/zNOTES.md

   - Fast refresh only works when a file only exports components.
 Move your React context(s) to a separate file.
   - Fast refresh only works when a file only exports components.
 Use a new file to share constants or functions between components.

+- No. of teams / players make change happen after pressing Enter!

+- **!
+BUG** Fix sabers powering down on timeslots grid opening

+- Make lightsaber slots darker on dark and lighter on light theme.

+- Re-do light styling on Select Availability page AND Create New Event page!

-- Collapsing daycard when scrolled to near bottom of page causes massive white flash at bottom :S
+- **!
+BUG** Collapsing daycard when scrolled to near bottom of page causes massive white flash at bottom :S

+- Polish up dark styling on Select Availability page
+  - Ignited saber time and icon colors

-- Similar to jofhub, have navbar links blue, but instead have white underline when hovered, and turn white when active/focused?
+- Experiment: Similar to jofhub, have navbar links blue, but instead have white underline when hovered, and turn white when active/focused?

-- Turn white padding/margin between daycardhead and timeslotsgrid jof-blue-light.

 - Modal dark styling, jof-blue-dark background, jof-blue-med roster background, white text (light blue on event name under datetime), gradient on select slot button with white border as on create event form.
 Need a dark-themed cancel slot button.

-- Make selected slots more obvious, like permanent green "aura" / border.
-(Try a "lightsaber effect".)

 - Go through entire app with fine-toothed comb, choosing most slick colour scheme and visual design for dark theme